Programs and Courses

 • PLEASE NOTE that some UAlberta departments won't make graduate course determinations (and release the related course listings and schedules) for the time you may wish to be at UAlberta on exchange AND/OR permit you to register in courses until after you may have to make some financial and other commitments related to the exchange.
 Unfortunately, you might eventually discover that you have no desire to register in any of the courses offered AND/OR all of the spaces available in one or more of your desired courses are gone.
 If you are a graduate student admitted for the exchange before knowing the course options open to you (i.e., before course options in your destination department at UAlberta are advertised on Bear Tracks AND before you know that you can register in courses that interest you), then you should pause and seriously consider if it's a good idea to proceed with the application knowing the financial risks you might encounter.

-• Generally, a 3-credit course provides 39 hours total lecture time and are offered at 3 hours per week over a 13-week term.
+• Generally, a 3-credit course provides 39 hours total lecture time and is offered at 3 hours per week over a 13-week term.

-• Undergraduate students can't take more than 15 credits worth of courses (typically 5 courses) per term while graduate students can't take more than 9 credits worth of courses (typically 3 courses) per term.
+• Most undergraduate students can't take more than 15 credits worth of courses (typically 5 courses) per term while most graduate students can't take more than 9 credits worth of courses (typically 3 courses) per term.

 • Enrollment dates, the dates on which exchange students can begin to register in UAlberta courses, change from term to term and from year to year.
 To find out when your enrollment date is, please contact UAlberta's Student Service Centre